 Over the past 5–6 years, the concept of reverse dieting has gone from a tactic that was less known by the majority of fitness coaches to a very mainstream tactic that gets a lot of people significant results, particularly for those who want to increase their calorie intake without gaining weight.

-Don’t get me wrong; reverse dieting is an indispensable tool for many applications.
-Those that are super lean at the end of a dieting phase, those that aren’t so lean but are metabolically adapted and can’t lose weight, or just as part of intelligent long term nutritional periodization to get caloric intake back to maintenance would benefit from a reverse diet.
+Don’t get me wrong; reverse dieting is an indispensable tool for many situations.
+Those who are super lean at the end of a fat-loss phase, those who aren’t so lean but have metabolic adaptation and can’t lose weight, or just as part of intelligent long-term nutritional periodization to get caloric intake back to maintenance would benefit from a reverse diet.

-However, there may be some applications where although it might look to be a good idea to institute a reverse diet based on a significantly lower-than-predicted TDEE, it might not be a good idea in reality.
+However, there may be some situations where although it might seem like a good idea to start a reverse diet to get higher TDEE, it might not be a good idea in reality.

 1: Metabolic Syndrome, Type 2 Diabetes, or Severe Insulin Resistance from Overeating.